deadsy/pycs/README.md

  * PyCS is a python based JTAG/SWD debugger for ARM chips.
  * Its current focus is systems using Cortex-M ARM CPUs.
  * It uses a Segger JLINK Debug Probe to communicate with the ARM CPU.
+ * It reads the SoC SVD files to give full peripheral/register decode.

 ## What do I need?
  * A PC running Linux (with Python)